Bannon: 'It's A Season Of War Against The GOP Establishment'

 "A good man with good ideas can beat back any amount of money," Bannon said.
 "The most powerful thing is an authentic candidate."

 He admitted that some of his targets may not seem obvious.
 After all, those incumbent Republicans he singled out — like Wyoming Sen. John Barrasso, Nebraska Sen. Deb Fischer and Nevada Sen. Dean Heller — all have voted consistently with Trump.
-Even Heller, who initially opposed a White House-backed plan to repeal and replace the Affordable Care Act, even fell in line eventually when a pro-Trump group ran ads against him.
+Even Heller, who initially opposed a White House-backed plan to repeal and replace the Affordable Care Act, fell in line eventually when a pro-Trump group ran ads against him.

-But for Bannon, even that isn't enough — though there is time to repent.
+But for Bannon, that still isn't enough — though there is time to repent.

 "All of you folks that are so concerned that you're going to get primaried and defeated — there's time for a mea culpa," he said.
 "You can come to a stick and condemn Sen. Corker.
 You can come to a stick, a microphone, and say 'I'm not going to vote for Majority Leader Mitch McConnell.' "